kuhchung/kuhchung.github.io/pages/armory/index.md

 The same as above, but change the gun parts to
 Chaos Wing - Devil's Grin O - Blizzard Cannon

 Note that this gun has a folding frame so it is very immobile.
 It is used in World Eater speedruns, but can also be used freestyle in that fight.
-Its range is 0.96 so you can fire a little more comfortably vs the big guy, but Whether or not it's better than just firing regular old 0.8 range bullets with a medium bowgun is probably up to you.
+Its range is 0.96 so you can fire a little more comfortably vs the big guy, but whether or not it's better than just firing regular old 0.8 range bullets with a medium bowgun probably depends on the player.

-For all of the above pierce gunning sets, the waist and leggings are up to you!
+For all of the above pierce gunning sets, the waist and leggings are flexible!
 For evasion, use Barioth+ Coat and Barioth- Leggings.
 For adrenaline, use Barroth+ Coat and Barroth+ Leggings, or when Black Leather Pants is in the game, use that.